ianb/intra-game/README.md

 # Installation instructions

-This is a [Next.js](https://nextjs.org).
+This is a [Next.js](https://nextjs.org) application.
 It can be deployed on Vercel, run locally... or probably run elsewhere without too much trouble.

-To run this you'll need a [Google Gemini API key](https://aistudio.google.com/app/apikey) (you should be able to get one for free, and run this game using a free-tier API key). ([Why Gemini?](#why-gemini)) Put the key in `.env.local` as `GEMINI_KEY="..."`
+To run this you'll need to connect to [OpenRouter.ai](https://openrouter.ai/) to access various LLM models.
+You can use free models or connect your own API keys for paid models.
+The game will work with free models, though paid models generally provide better performance.

 The tech stack: